-House Republican leaders meet with Rep. Madison Cawthorn after comments about ‘orgy’ invitation and drug use
+McCarthy: Cawthorn ‘did not tell the truth’ about orgy, drug claims

 “Or the fact that, you know, there’s some of the people that are leading on the movement to try and remove addiction in our country, and then you watch them do a key bump of cocaine right in front of you.
 And it’s like, this is wild,” he said.

-During a weekly closed-door conference meeting on Tuesday, several House Republicans voiced anger at Cawthorn’s remarks, Politico reported.
+During a weekly closed-door conference meeting Tuesday, several House Republicans voiced anger at Cawthorn’s remarks, Politico reported.

 Rep. Steve Womack (R-Ark.) reportedly stood up at the meeting and told his colleagues that Cawthorn’s comments did not describe House Republicans as a whole, and that some of his constituents have been asking him about the North Carolina lawmaker’s remarks.
-A Womack spokesperson did not immediately respond to a request for comment.
+A Womack spokesperson confirmed that the congressman addressed Cawthorn’s remarks during Tuesday’s GOP conference meeting.

+On Wednesday, Womack called on GOP leaders to take action.
+“Frankly, if western North Carolina is not going to fix the problem, then leadership will have to,” he said, according to Politico.

 Some Senate Republicans have expressed frustration about Cawthorn’s comments as well.
 Sen. Richard Burr (R-N.C.) called Cawthorn an “embarrassment at times,” while Sen. Thom Tillis (R-N.C.) said the lawmaker has a “lack of judgment” and had “not done much” for his House district, the Daily Beast reported.